scipy/scipy/doc/source/tutorial/optimize.rst

 Root finding: Large problems
 ----------------------------

-The :obj:`fsolve` function cannot deal with a very large number of variables (*N*), as it needs to calculate and invert a dense *N x N* Jacobian matrix on every Newton step.
+Methods `hybr` and `lm` in :func:`root` function cannot deal with a very large number of variables (*N*), as they need to calculate and invert a dense *N x N* Jacobian matrix on every Newton step.
 This becomes rather inefficent when *N* grows.

 Consider for instance the following problem: we need to solve the following integrodifferential equation on the square